 There are some transactions that are prohibited by the IRS that we publish on our site.
 If you are considering making a prohibited transaction, there are basic requirements and procedures needed to apply for exemptions from the prohibited transaction rules (includes ERISA and non-ERISA plans and Individual Retirement Arrangements).
 Please contact us to discuss these types of transactions.

 6. Can my IRA be sued?

 Your IRA may be subject to legal action.
 IRAs are not always exempt from creditor claims, and are never exempt from federal or state taxing authorities; however, some states do not permit creditors to collect from IRAs.

 7. What can I purchase in my IRA besides real estate?

-You may purchase notes, commissions, options, private placements, accounts receivable, timber deeds, crops, cattle, stock, bonds, mutual funds, certificates of deposit, anything which is not prohibited or collectible as defined by the Internal Revenue code.
+You may purchase notes, commissions, options, private placements, accounts receivable, timber deeds, crops, cattle, or anything else that is not prohibited or collectible as defined by the Internal Revenue code.

 10. How often do I receive a statement on my accounts?

-Normal cycles are quarterly, although you may receive a statement at any time you wish.
+Normal cycles are quarterly, although you may request a statement at any time you wish.
 If you elect to enroll in online statements, you can view your account at any time.